jnhasty/.vim/README.md

 .vim
 ====
++ my bash profile

-vim settings, used in combination with macvim
++ vim settings, used in combination with macvim